creatvie-introvert/btr-directory-mvp/README.md

 ### Admin access

-The Django admoin panel is available at:
+The Django admin panel is available at:

 ```code
 http://127.0.0.1:8000/admin